MiahDrao97/iter_z/README.md

 Initialize an `Iter(T)` from a `MultiArrayList(T)`.
 Keep in mind that the resulting iterator does not own the backing list (and more specifically, it only has a copy to the list, not a const pointer).
 Because of that, some operations don't make a lot of sense through the `Iter(T)` API such as ordering.
-The recommended course of action for both of these is to order the list directly and then initialize a new iterator from the ordered list afterward.
+The recommended course of action is to order the list directly and then initialize a new iterator from the list afterward.

 `clone()` does not allocate additional memory since the iterator does not own the list.
-It merely clones the iterator, not the list itself.
+It merely returns a copy of the iterator without cloning the list itself.
-Consequently, `deinit()` will not free the list, and is virtually a no-op since there is no memory to cleanup (still assigns the iterator to `empty`).
+Consequently, `deinit()` will not free the list, and is virtually a no-op since there is no memory to clean up (still assigns the iterator to `empty`).
 ```zig
 const S = struct {
     tag: usize,